Dear President Trump:

 Endocrine disruptors are found in hundreds of everyday products — plastic bottles, food containers, detergents, flame retardants, food, cosmetics, pesticides, and toys.
 Toys!
 Without knowing, a substantial portion of Americans are literally giving deadly chemicals to their children for Christmas.

-Exposure to endocrine disrupting chemicals interrupts and cripples the neurological and behavioral development of school-age children, causing attention, motor function, comprehension, and cognitive problems that extend into adolescence and adulthood.
+Exposure to endocrine disrupting chemicals interrupts and cripples the neurological and behavioral development of school-age children, causing attention, motor function, comprehension, and cognitive concerns that extend into adolescence and adulthood.
 We will never be a top-scoring, innovative nation if we keep allowing these neurotoxins to stunt the cognitive development of our children.
 One of the fundamental strategies to make America great again is to stop literally poisoning our children's minds.

 There is currently no governmental body investigating these chemicals or their effect on the American people.
 Transparency and education are important.
 Americans should have a right to know exactly what chemicals are used to make the products we buy so that we can make intelligent, educated decisions as consumers.